notPlancha/ytplay/README.md

 - Double-check that you've enabled the YouTube Data API v3 in your Google Cloud project
 - Make sure you're using the correct Google Cloud project

+> [!NOTE]
+> - **API Quota Limits**: The YouTube Data API v3 has daily quota limits (10,000 units per day for free projects).
+Large playlists or frequent usage may hit these limits.
+> **Watch Later Playlist**: Cannot access or manage the "Watch Later" playlist as it's not accessible via the YouTube API.
+For that you can pray and use a [browser script](https://greasyfork.org/en/scripts?q=watch+later+sort) or extension.
+> **Playlist limits**: A playlist can have a maximum of 5,000 videos AFAIK.

 ## Usage